The Spartan Warrior Versus the Viking Warrior

 The Dory Spear was usually a bronze tipped head fixed on to a 9 ft wooden shaft.
 It is often described as been used in one hand whilst the Spartan used his other hand to hold the shield.
 The spear was perfect for keeping an enemy at a distance from the shield wall, but would have lost effectiveness after the Spartans broke their defensive formation.
 If the Vikings attacked a Spartan shield wall they would have used the same tactics that they employed when fighting the similar Anglo-Saxon formations.
 They would have used their heavy shields to force the spears downwards and once lowered, the Vikings would either break off the spear heads or smash the spear's length of wood with their metal swords.

 Who would win in a one and one fight?
 A veteran Legionnaire or an elite Spartan warrior.
 Let us look at their training methods and what weapons they would have used.

-Both Warrior's were breed to fight from a young age and they championed the best their society had to offer.
-The way a Warrior died was more important than how the battle ended to the individual fighter, both culture's put great stock in the legend of their greatest heroes.
+Both warriors were breed to fight from a young age and they championed the best their society had to offer.
+The way a warrior died was more important than how the battle ended to the individual fighter, both cultures put great stock in the legend's of their greatest heroes.

 When I collated my results I came up with these scores...

-I had to be overly critical with the Viking Age technology when assessing the Warrior versus Warrior.
-The Spartan's were more drilled as a fighting force than the Viking Huscarl's, as a unit the Spartan's would have fought better against an organised Viking force.
-If it came to a one on one fight, the Viking Warrior would have beaten the Spartan Warrior as his weaponry was superior in a stand up contest.
+I had to take into account the advanced Viking Age technology when assessing the two as warrior versus warrior.
+The Spartans were better drilled as a fighting force than their Viking counterparts.
+As a unit the Spartans would have fought better against an organised Viking force.
+If it came to a one on one fight, the Viking warrior would have beaten the Spartan warrior as his weaponry was superior in a stand up contest.

-If you have any comment's or counter point's please comment below...
+If you have any comments or counter points please feel free to comment below...